 Its timeline allows for a lot of very flexible editing, such as moving multiple clips at once, adding markers to build out a table of contents, and ways to add flair to your video with transitions, animations, and more.
 You can see a variety of tutorials on these and other topics.

-A little preparation goes a long way towards creating a good recording.
+A little preparation goes a long way toward creating a good recording.
 So optimize your audio and video settings before getting started.

 The easiest way to edit videos